Department of Labor Logo United States Department of Labor

 Petroleum engineers

 Petroleum engineers typically need a bachelor’s degree in petroleum engineering or a related field, such as mechanical, civil, or chemical engineering.
-Cooperative-education programs, in which students gain practical experience while earning academic credit, may be beneficial.
+Employers also value practical experience, which students sometimes gain through internships.

 Education

-Colleges and universities may offer 5-year engineering programs that lead to both a bachelor’s degree and a master’s degree.
+Some colleges and universities offer a 5-year engineering program that leads to both a bachelor’s degree and a master’s degree.
 Some employers prefer to hire candidates who have a master's degree.
-A graduate degree also allows an engineer to work as an instructor at some universities or in research and development.

-Employers may prefer candidates who completed their studies in an engineering program accredited by a professional association such as ABET.
+Employers may prefer to hire candidates who graduated from an engineering program accredited by a professional association such as ABET.

 Important Qualities

 Math skills.
-Petroleum engineers use the principles of calculus and other advanced topics in math for analysis, design, and troubleshooting in their work.
+Petroleum engineers use calculus and other math in their analysis, design, and troubleshooting work.

 Pay About this section